ryosuzuki/homepage/content/projects/realitysketch.md

 To enable that, RealitySketch leverages mobile augmented reality (ARKit) to embed sketches in the real world.
 The user sketches with a finger or a pen on a touchscreen, where the sketched elements are overlaid onto a camera view of the real world.

-Rather than 2D sketches that are based on the device screen coordinates, all sketched elements have a 3D geometry and position in real world coordinates, anchored in 3D space.
-This way, the user can move the device to see from a different perspective and the sketches stay correctly anchored to the real objects.

-To enable this functionality, our system leverages ARKit and SceneKit for both surface detection and object placement in the 3D scene.
-Therefore, the first step is to detect a horizontal or vertical surface, as all interactions (e.g., tracking an object, sketching elements, placing a graph) are based on a reference surface in a 3D scene.
-Once the surface is detected, the user can start using the system.

 Our approach proposes the following four-step workflow:

 1. **Object tracking**: the user specifies a visual entity (e.g., a physical object, a skeletal joint) to track in the real-world scene